quartznet/quartznet/docs/documentation/quartz-4.x/packages/aspnet-core-integration.md

 ## Using

 You can add Quartz configuration by invoking an extension method `AddQuartzServer` on `IServiceCollection`.
-This will add a hosted quartz server into ASP.NET Core process that will be started and stopped based on applications lifetime.
+This will add a hosted Quartz server into ASP.NET Core process that will be started and stopped based on applications lifetime.

 ::: tip
 See [Quartz.Extensions.DependencyInjection documentation](microsoft-di-integration) to learn more about configuring Quartz scheduler, jobs and triggers.